-Wiston Lodge is governed by a Board of Trustees, all of whom are volunteers.
+Wiston Lodge is governed by a Board of Trustees, all of whom are volunteers who bring years of experience, a wealth of knowledge and most importantly a passion for driving Wiston Lodge forward to realise our vision.

 George taught at Lanark Grammar for over 30 years and was invited to join the board at Wiston Lodge while serving as a South Lanarkshire councillor, more than ten years ago.
 The Board placed him on the finance and building committee.
 He’s volunteered for a number of organisations.
 These include sports teams while working as a teacher, and has been involved with Guide Dogs for the Blind for 15 years.
 He’s been politically active for most of his life, following on from his father being a Japanese PoW.
 George has a BSc Hons from the Open University, and graduated from Heriot Watt in 1970.